 That said, a job applicant with a bankruptcy filing may often be more attractive to an employer than the alternative: a job applicant still buried in debt with poor credit.
 That type of financially distressed applicant is likely viewed as a greater risk for many employers than one who used bankruptcy to obtain a fresh start.
 Because they are still saddled with debt.

-If you're applying for a new job, it’s best to be honest about this fact and explain the truth - you need a fresh start to get your personal finances in order so that you can focus on your work and be the most productive employee possible going forward.
+You can’t be fired simply because you filed for bankruptcy.
+In fact, employers usually don’t learn about it.
+But, a bankruptcy filing can be discovered by future employers.
+If you're applying for a new job, it’s best to be honest about this fact and explain the truth - you needed a fresh start to get your personal finances in order so that you can focus on your work and be the most productive employee possible going forward.